vaunakiller/openmw-vr/docs/source/manuals/openmw-vr/common-problems.rst

 :Fix:
 	Reduce shadow complexity or disable shadows altogether.
 Reduce water shader complexity or disable it altogether.
         Make sure "Use shared shadow maps" is enabled in the launcher (launcher->advanced->VR).
+Make sure "OVR_MultiView2" is enabled in the launcher

 My Controller doesn't work
 ##########################